mana-lang/Mana/design/Mana Language Design/Ecosystem/Syntax & Features/Data.md

 > Data `y` was declared as an array of `f64`, but was not assigned, and has no size specifier
 >
 > Data `w` was assigned `null`, but it is immutable.
 There is no situation where it could be used

+##### Read-only Data
+Mutable data may be annotated with the `[ReadOnly]` attribute to indicate that anything from an outer scope is not allowed to write to it.
+This is particularly useful inside custom types.

+**Mana** does not have the concept of granular private access specifiers for individual type members.
+However, sometimes you want a value which may be modified by an associated type function, but not by anything else.
+In these scenarios, you would want to use `[ReadOnly]`